jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/day2.rst

       ∧                                           -- and
       ∀ (m : ℕ), m ∣ p → m = 1 ∨ m = p            -- if m divides p, then m = 1 or m = p.

-For every natural number ``n``,
-``nat.prime n`` is a *proposition*.
+Same as with divisibility, for every natural number ``n``, ``nat.prime n`` is a *proposition*.
 So that ``nat.prime 101`` requires a proof.
 It is possible to go down the rabbit hole and prove it using just the axioms of natural numbers.
+However, this might come at the cost of your sanity.
-Fortunately, there are tactics in Lean for providing such trivial proofs such as these.
+Fortunately, there are tactics in Lean for proving trivial proofs such as these.

 .. list-table::
   :widths: 10 90